 The necropolis located in the location known as Tre Ponti in Nepi was the southern cemetery of the ancient Roman city of Faleri Novi.
-Around this site, located more or less along the ancient Via Armerina consular road outside Nepi, a large number of tombs with decayed grave monuments can be seen.
+Around this site, located more or less along the ancient Via Armerina consular road outside Nepi, a large number of tombs with funerary monuments can be seen.

 Tre Ponti Necropolis Nepi

 The Necropolis is located near the Fosso dei Tre Ponti (“Ditch of the Three Bridges”).
 Two of these three bridges no longer exist, but the the third one is very well preserved.
 A path down the hill leads to a rocky complex where a number of tombs can be seen.